 Where activities associated with the DC phase have been contracted to other organizations, this program applies to the organizations conducting the activities for the applicant organization.

+The SGI protection inspection related portions of this MC apply to applicants for design certifications and vendors who are required to protect SGI in accordance with 10 CFR Part 73 and applicable orders.
+Applicants and vendors will be subject to such inspections for as long as the applicant/vendor is required to protect SGI.

 05.02 Quality Assurance Program Reviews.
 The QA program will be reviewed in accordance with the guidance contained in SRP 17.5.
 The staff should encourage an early submittal of the applicant’s quality assurance topical report (QATR) or their quality assurance program description (QAPD) for staff review and issuance of an SER (provided the QAPD was not previously approved in an SER).